-Jim O’Briant, Founder, CEO & Administrator
+Jim O’Briant, Founder & Administrator

 Jim grew up in Bloomfield, IA and graduated from the University of Northern Iowa in Cedar Falls, IA.